Muzz (dating app): History

-Rebrand to Muzz

 Following the ruling in the Match Group's favour at the UK IPEC Court, Muzmatch rebranded to Muzz and launched a revamped app in May 2022.

-Operation

-Members sign up to the app and complete their profile, where they are asked to complete their profile with photos and information such as sect, ethnicity and other religious information.
-Members can use the app for free, or choose to upgrade to premium membership extra features, such as unlimited profiles, more advanced search filters and preferences, and being at the front of the queue.

-Muzz was the first Muslim app to allow members to include a chaperone or Wali who would be able to monitor messages sent to and from their account.
-Users can also ensure they have no profile picture on their account or details such as their full name, so they can be as private online as possible.

 In 2016, the platform introduced selfie verification to ensure everyone on the app is verified.
-The company has a team in Bangladesh which, alongside its HQ in Aldgate, manually moderates every profile.
+The company had a moderation team in Bangladesh, which, alongside its HQ in Aldgate, manually moderated every profile.

-In 2020, during the COVID-19 pandemic, Muzz became the first leading religious dating platform to release a free in-app video calling feature following a survey which found that 83% of users said they were struggling to find serious relationships because of lockdowns in their area.
+In 2020, during the COVID-19 pandemic, Muzz released a free in-app video calling feature.

-In 2022, following the rebrand and launch of the Muzz app, the app introduced Video and Voice profiles - a first in the Muslim space.
+In 2024, Muzz reported having over 10 million members, more than 500,000 success stories, and a team of 110 employees.

+Reception

+The app has received mixed reviews.
+While many users appreciate its respect for Islamic values and modern approach to matchmaking, others have raised concerns about privacy, moderation, and the effectiveness of its features.
+Although the app has been recognized with several awards, it has also faced criticism in various reviews.

 Marketing

 The company ran a viral tongue-in-cheek marketing campaign across the London Underground tube network and the Manchester and Birmingham bus network.
 The ads incorporated halal-inspired puns such as "Halal, is it me you're looking for?".

 In 2019, the company launched a Brexit-themed marketing campaign on the London Underground.
 Ads with the message "Time to Leave the Single Market?" ran just as the UK population began to consider its options ahead of a December general election.

-In Jan 2022, Muzz, in collaboration with a British single Muslim, launched a billboard campaign to "Find Malik a wife", which ran across London, Birmingham and Manchester.
+In Jan 2022, Muzz, in collaboration with a British single Muslim, launched a billboard campaign to "Find Malik a wife," which ran across London, Birmingham, and Manchester.
 The campaign went viral, being covered across hundreds of news outlets and television programmes.
 Malik himself communicated with a number of singles who reached out to him via the website.
 Over 5000 people completed the application form.
 The reveal stage showed the link between Malik and Muzz, with the humorous tagline "We'll say we met at the mosque".

+Controversies and Criticisms

+Court Fines Muzz for Capitalising on Other Brands

+Muzz faced a significant legal challenge from Match Group, which owns popular dating platforms like Tinder and Match.com.
+Match Group sued Muzz over trademark infringement, arguing that the use of "match" in its original name, Muzmatch, was misleading and capitalised on Match Group's established reputation.
+In April 2022, the UK courts ruled in favour of Match Group, leading to Muzz's rebranding.

+Extensive Data Collection and Privacy Concerns

+Privacy issues have been a recurring concern with Muzz.
+The app collects extensive personal data, including photos, chat histories, and location data.
+Critics argue that this level of data collection poses significant privacy risks.
+Moreover, Muzz's privacy policy indicates that user data may be shared with third-party vendors and other Muzz group companies, which could lead to further privacy vulnerabilities.